With a bit of a re-think, some smaller vases and floristry hacks, here’s how you can style your house with flowers for around $30, across 4-5 rooms!

-There’s a very exciting renaissance in field grown flowers in many countries, a ‘slow flower’ movement.
+There’s a renaissance in field grown flowers in many countries, a ‘slow flower’ movement.
 Small flower farmers are bandying together to collaborate in what they grow and offer to florists and the public.

 Many are offering farm gate experiences, like pick your own or picnic among the fields.

 Check out Consortium Botanicus in the Daylesford Macedon Ranges and their flower farm trail.

 Do you have a garden, a tree?
 Snip some greenery, some berries, different textures.